telerik/xaml-docs/controls/radcontextmenu/key-properties.md

 ## InheritDataContext

-By default the RadContextMenu inherits the DataContext of its parent element.
+By default, the RadContextMenu inherits the DataContext of its parent element.
 If you want to avoid that, you can set the __InheritDataContext__ property to __False__.

 ## See Also